Search for the production of dark matter candidates in association with heavy dimuon resonance using the CMS open data for pp collisions at $\sqrt{s}$ = 8 TeV: Backgrounds estimation

-There are a lot of background processes that include muons in the final state, and can interface with our events topology in our search for new physics.
-The first type is the SM processes produced during pp collisions, the second is the jets contamination and the third is the cosmic muons background.\\ The contribution of the SM background processes, that are considered in the present study, have been estimated from the Monte Carlo simulations, following the same method applied in the previous search for new resonance within the dimoun events at $\sqrt{s}= 8~TeV$ \cite{zprime}.
-The Monte Carlo sample of the SM backgrounds, which are listed in table \ref{table:tab3}, are normalized to their corresponding cross sections.\\ The jets background arises from the misidentification of jets as muons, where a jet or multijet pass the selection criteria and reconstructed as muons.
-This background comes from two processes; W+jet and QCD multijet, however, the W+jet and the QCD multijet contributions to the background muons are very small, less than 3 events can be misidentified as muons as estimated in \cite{zprime}, consequently this contribution can be safely neglected.\\ The last background source comes from the Cosmic muons that cross the detector layers and pass near the interaction point while the operation process, this background can be suppressed by constraining the vertex position and the impact parameter associated with the reconstructed muon.
+The last background source comes from the Cosmic muons that cross the detector layers and pass near the interaction point while the operation process, this background can be suppressed by constraining the vertex position and the impact parameter associated with the reconstructed muon.
 A cut is applied such that the muon's transverse impact parameter, with respect to the primary vertex, must be less than 0.2 cm.
-For cosmic muons that pass in-time with a collision event, and pass the vertex position and the impact parameter cuts, the 3D angel between each of the reconstructed dimuons, is restricted to be below $\pi - 0.02$ red.
+For cosmic muons that pass in-time with a collision event, and pass the vertex position and the impact parameter cuts, the 3D angel between each of the reconstructed dimuons, is restricted to be below $\pi - 0.02$ rad.
 The mentioned cuts are applied in the identification of muons in the 2012-analysis \cite{R41, R32}.
 After all, it has been founded that the cosmic muons contribution to our background is less than 0.1 events, and can be also neglected \cite{zprime}.